LatamLink/latamlink.io/docs/tools/network-governance.md

 :::

 ## Smart Contracts
-This tool is to manage the permitting and the governance of LatamLink through Smart Contract.
+This tool is to manage the permitting and the governance of LACChain EOSIO through Smart Contract.

 Will have the following capabilities.